WARNING: Spoilers up to and including episode nine of season four of Game of Thrones below.

 You can create depth in the fissures and wrinkles of the Night King's face (as shown below) by paying special attention to three key areas.
 The space between the brows and the left and right cheeks.
 Use slow, repetitive dry brush strokes of varying thickness.

-Depending on how ambitious you are, you can even paint in faint veins running across the horns in blue-grey paint.
+Depending on how ambitious you are, you can even paint faint lines across the face in blue-grey paint.
 The white walker costume is already so distinctive, so how over-the-top you want to go with the makeup is up to you!
 Put as much devil in those details as you'd like.

 Step 7: The Unveiling